Who can see your post?Your post will show up in News Feed, on your profile and in search results.

 The Norman-Welsh Carews are of the same stock as the FitzGeralds: viz. from the union of Gerald FitzWalter, the Norman Constable of Pembroke (circa 1100) and Nest, Princess of Deheubarth, the 'Helen of Wales'.
 The family home was at Carew, Pembokeshire, (the castle existing today was built in the 13th century), originally a holding of Nesta's royal father, Rhys Ap Tewdwr.
 The usual derivation offered is that the root word is 'caer', Middle Welsh for 'fort'; the second element being possibly 'rhiw' - 'slope', or 'yw' - 'yew' (tree).
 However, there is a River Carew that runs by the castle, and river names are normally regarded as being more ancient than habitation names.

-Secondly (and paradoxically), some bearers of Carew in Wales may have received their name in the variant form of 'Carey' or 'Cary', which is close to the old local pronunciation of the place Carew; with the proviso that Carey in Britain generally is more often than not, from one of the many Gaelic-Irish surnames Anglicised 'Carey', or from the less numerous Somerset surname 'Cary'.
+Secondly, some bearers of Carew in Wales and England may have the name in the variant form of 'Carey' or 'Cary', which is close to the old local pronunciation of the place Carew; with the proviso that Carey in Britain is more often than not from one of the many Gaelic-Irish surnames Anglicised 'Carey', or from the less numerous Somerset surname 'Cary'.

 Gerald FitzWalter's son Maurice FitzGerald and grandson Raymond de Carreu, 'le Gros', took part, alongside Richard de Clare or 'Strongbow', in the invasion of Ireland in 1171.
 The 'invasion' was almost a family affair, with many of the Cambro-Norman protagonists related through the matriarchal and 'polygamous' Nest: among the cousins of the Geraldines were Robert FitzStephen, Robert de Barry et. al.